Commencing April 2, 2018 we introduced an Alternate Weekly Collection (AWC) system – or fortnightly collections as they are more commonly known.

 The vast majority of the country is operating this system and there is no evidence of ill health connected with this type of service in other council areas running AWC.

 • Families with 6 or more permanently living at the same address.

 • Families with 1 or more children under 3-years-old using disposable nappies permanently living at the address.

 • Persons with medical reasons that cause large amounts of non-hazardous medical waste to be produced.

 Households not suitable for a black wheeled bin will be able to put out 6 bags of rubbish for collection instead of the standard 4.

 Qualifying larger households will be able to request to swap the standard 180 litre bin for a 240 litre bin but additional black bins will not be provided.

-For further information email firstname.lastname@example.org or call 01684 862490 - please note this email address and phone number should not be used to report issues (missed collections etc.); for these issues please use the online form here.
+For further information email firstname.lastname@example.org or call 01684 862490 - please note this email address and phone number should not be used to report issues.
+To report issues (missed collections) please use the online report form.